ashishkrb7/chatgpt/docs/Chatbot.md

 print(response)
 ```

-    I'm sorry, but as an AI language model, I don't have access to your name or any personal information unless you provide it to me.
+    I'm sorry, but as an AI language model, I don't have access to your personal information, so I don't know your name.
+You can tell me your name if you'd like, and I'd be happy to address you by it!